Read on for our fascinating list of 10 of the oldest living trees in the world (and a bonus data visualisation)!

 Old Hara is the oldest known age-verified living non-clonal tree at 5,067 years old, and is found in White Mountains, California.

-The tree was cored by Edmund Schulman in the 1950s, but it wasn’t until after his death that the tree was dated by Tom Harlan at 5,067 years old – making it the oldest non-clonal organism in the world.
+The tree was cored by Edmund Schulman in the 1950s, but it wasn’t until after his death in 2012 that the tree was dated by Tom Harlan and found to be 5,067 years old – making it the oldest non-clonal organism in the world.

-The exact location of Old Hara is kept a secret to protect it.
+The exact location of Old Hara is kept a secret to protect it and we were unable to find any images of the tree after hours of searching.

 Age: 5,067 years old